 Radiofrequency ablation (removal) is a minimal scarring method for raised lesions such as moles, fibrous papules, sebaceous hyperplasia and seborrhoeic keratoses.

-This treatment is a good option for facial mole removal and the removal of moles in other highly visible areas of the skin since these mole treatments are less likely to scar.
+This surgical treatment is a good option for facial mole removal and the removal of moles in other highly visible areas of the skin since these mole treatments are less likely to scar.

 BBL intense pulsed light

-BBL intense pulsed light is a treatment used in removal of flat and superficial pigmented lesions such as lentigines ("age spots") and blood vessels/angiomas.
+BBL intense pulsed light is a treatment used in removal of flat and superficial pigmented lesions such as lentigines ("age spots"), broken capillaries and angiomas.

 This is a useful method if there is general skin damage from the sun or there are large numbers of lesions that need treatment for cosmetic or medical purposes.